L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

-Further, we can consider formally polynomials $H_{**}$ for $n=0$: although $\g C^0$ does not exist, the polynomials $H_{**}$, and hence varieties $X_\infty(2,0,m,i)$ over $\n Q$ do exist, and (again conjecturally) the support of $X_\infty(2,0,m,i)$ coincides with the supports of $X_\infty(2,n,m,i)$ for all $n>0$.
-Finally, the case $n=0$ is especially simple, because for this case the set of $H_{**}$ depends on 1 parameter and not of 2 parameters that simplifies their study.
-See (0.2) for a more detailed discussion.
+{\bf 0.0.7.} Further, we can consider formally polynomials $H_{**}$ for $n=0$: although $\g C^0$ does not exist, the polynomials $H_{**}$, and hence varieties $X_\infty(2,0,m,i)$ have meaning for $n=0$, and (again conjecturally) $X_\infty(2,0,m,i)$ coincides with $X_\infty(2,n,m,i)$ for all $n>0$.
+Finally, the case $n=0$ is especially simple, because for this case the set of $H_{**}$ depends on 1 parameter and not on 2 parameters that simplifies their study.
+See Section 0.2 for a more detailed discussion.